ifrycolorado/Spotify-Audio-Feature-Clustering-Analysis-Generalizing-Hyper-specific-Genre-Classifications/README.md

 # Spotify-Audio-Feature-Clustering-Analysis-Generalizing-Hyper-specific-Genre-Classifications
-A collection of code and writing about research done on Spotify's genre clustering tendencies.

 As one of the world’s top music streaming services, Spotify’s data infrastructure is immense and thoroughly engineered.
 Spotify’s data backend boasts the ability to classify songs with an extreme